-Photojournalists are an under-appreciated lot that have done important work in maintaining an informed populace in our society – an inherently important part of a functioning democracy.
-It is always a hugely popular topic among all photographers when we cover it here, so we decided to put together a brief history of this ver rich subject.
+Photojournalists are an under-appreciated lot that have done important work in maintaining an informed populace in our society.
+They are, in fact, an inherently important part of a functioning democracy.
+It is always a hugely popular topic among all photographers when we cover it here, so we decided to put together a brief history of photojournalism.

-Photojournalism differs from other types of commercial photography which involve people in that the subject has no say in how the photos are used or constructed.
+Photojournalism differs from other types of commercial photography which involve people.
 Like in traditional print journalism, the photojournalist’s job is to document a real story in the most authentic manner possible and with the utmost journalistic integrity.

 These documentary photographs are delivered to the public as a visual complement to a written article, television newscast or sometimes even on their own.
 Strictly speaking, the photojournalist is a reporter and not an artist.
 However, this does not mean that these photos which are reporting real-life can’t be taken artfully as the photographer sees fit.
 In fact, many works of photojournalism and documentary photography have hung on museum walls.

-Perhaps this is splitting hairs to some, but the general consensus is that photojournalism is a form of journalism that gives visual support to the news story, and not a form of photography that is supported by journalistic writing.
-While this might be the general view, most people can cite examples where the journalistic photo tells a story all on its own and requires little to no writing to back it up.
+Perhaps this is splitting hairs to some, but the general consensus is that photojournalism is a form of journalism that gives visual support to the news story.
+It is not a form of photography that is supported by journalistic writing.
+While this might be the general view, most people can cite examples where the journalistic photo tells a story all on its own.
+It requires little to no writing to back it up.

 Pre-35 mm Photojournalism

 The very first printed journalistic photos had to be interpreted from engravings.
 This practice started in 1853 when the first known photojournalist landed on the scene.
 Carol Szathmari, a Romanian painter and photographer, documented the Crimean War.
-This engraving technique was used in the American Civil War as well to print the photographs of Mathew Brady in the publication Harper’s Weekly.
-Since this printing technique was very laborious, surviving prints made from engravings are fairly limited in number.
+This engraving technique was popular in the American Civil War as well to print the photographs of Mathew Brady in the publication Harper’s Weekly.
+Since this printing technique was very laborious, the surviving prints are fairly limited in number.

 With the advent of the first 35mm Leica camera in 1925, as well as the invention of the first commercial flash bulbs in 1927, the stage was set for the “golden age of photojournalism”.
-This so-called “golden age” is considered to span the 1930s to the 1960s.
+This so-called “golden age” lasted from the 1930s to the 1960s.

 The early 35mm cameras were the first that were small enough and light enough to easily carry into most environments.
-This new photographic freedom combined with less laborious printing methods rocketed photojournalism into a powerful and common way to convey newsworthy events around the world.
+This new photographic freedom combined with less laborious printing methods.
+It rocketed photojournalism into a powerful and common way to convey newsworthy events around the world.

 The Great Depression spurred a number of photographers to leave the studio and start documenting the lives of real people who had fallen on hard times.
 In a way, these images contained little real “news”.
-However, they certainly documented the lives that were touched by poverty and provided accurate accounts of real people’s lives.
+However, they certainly documented the lives in poverty and provided accurate accounts of real people’s lives.

-Various magazines such as Life (probably the most famous of its time), Sports Illustrated, Paris Match, and Picture Post began publishing photos of events that until that time would never have been seen by the general public.
+Various magazines such as Life (probably the most famous of its time), Sports Illustrated, Paris Match, and Picture Post began publishing photos of events.
+Until that time, such events would never have been seen by the general public.

 Noteworthy photographers of the “golden age of journalism” are Walker Evans, Dorothea Lange and Gordon Parks.

 Walker Evans documented the lives of ordinary people for fifty years.
-His photos showed people in their day-to-day environments and featured subjects such as random old men chatting animatedly in front of an old storefront and dirty-faced poor children sitting in rags on wooden porches, seemingly oblivious to their plight.
-In a sense, he captured these Americans as the indigenous people that they were in relation to their time and place, as well as the indigenous nature that is universal to all humans.
+His photos showed people in their day-to-day environments and featured subjects such as random old men chatting animatedly in front of an old storefront.
+They also showed dirty-faced poor children sitting in rags on wooden porches, seemingly oblivious to their plight.
+In a sense, he captured the indigenous nature that is universal to all humans.

-Gordon Parks was the first African American recognized as an important photojournalist and was a staff contributor to Life magazine.
+Gordon Parks was the first African American photojournalist and he was a staff contributor to Life magazine.
 He documented major leaders of the Civil Rights movement such as Martin Luther King and Malcolm X. Interestingly, he began his career as a fashion photographer.

 One of the issues that has been discussed with some concern is the issue of photo manipulation in journalism.
 The ultimate question is – how much is acceptable?
-Some would argue that even color enhancement is altering the truth of the image whereas others draw the line at adding or removing elements of the scene.
+Some would argue that even color enhancement is altering the truth of the image.
+Others draw the line at adding or removing elements of the scene.
 Whatever each individual’s opinion on the matter of photo manipulation, many of the ethical issues of photojournalism have certainly been complicated by it.

 Another element of modern-day photojournalism that is still working its kinks out is the huge increase in “citizen journalism”.
 These days nearly everybody owns a camera, even if only a camera-phone.
-This means that more and more important events are being documented as they happen by random people who just happen to be in the right place at the right time.
+This means that random people have captured various important events.
+They just happened to be in the right place at the right time.
 Major news outlets such as CNN actually make it a point to use these amateur documentary photos when news stories break.

 While citizen journalism certainly has it plusses, many have questioned its collective objectivity.
 For example, some citizen journalists are activists documenting communities that they are members of and may not be able to report what they see objectively.

 While photojournalism does have its problems and is actively sorting through them, it still remains as relevant and important to society as ever.
-Stories continue to be broken by the talented people who choose this vocation and our democracy continues to remain comparatively informed.
+Stories are told by the talented people who choose this vocation.
+Our democracy continues to remain comparatively informed.
 We don't know where it will go next, but there is little doubt that it has left us in a better position.